-- a capital conservation buffer of 2.5% of the banks' risk-weighted assets, only applying to banks that are classified as 'BUKU 3' and 'BUKU 4' commercial banks (BUKU 3 means banks with core capital of Rp5 trillion to Rp30 trillion , while BUKU 4 means banks with core capital of more than Rp30 trillion); - \circ a countercyclical buffer of 0% to 2.5% of the banks' risk-weighted assets (applies to all banks); or - capital surcharge for systemic banks of 1% to 2.5% of the banks' risk-weighted assets, which applies to systemic banks.
-(Systemic banks are defined as those that may have a systematic financial impact on various aspects, including the amount of owned assets, capital levels and the obligations that they hold, a bank's network or relationships with other sectors, and the complexity of the bank's transactions or services.
-OJK uses the term Domestic Systematically Important Bank (D-SIB) but has replaced the term with "systemic bank" in the current regulation.)
+KBMI 2 are banks with core capital of IDR 6 trillion to IDR 14 trillion; KBMI 3 have IDR 14 trillion to IDR 70 trillion, and KBMI 4 have core capital of more than IDR 70 trillion;

+- a countercyclical buffer of 0% to 2.5% of bank's risk-weighted assets (applies to all banks); or - capital surcharge for systemic banks of 1% to 2.5% of the banks' risk-weighted assets (applies to systemic banks.
+Systemic banks are defined as banks that may have systematic financial impact from various elements, including the amount in owned assets, capital levels and the obligations that they hold, banks' networks or relationships with other sectors, and the complexity of the bank's transactions or services.
+OJK uses the term Domestic Systematically Important Bank (D-SIB) but replaces the term with "systemic bank" in the current regulation).

-Foreign bank branch offices must satisfy the Capital Equivalency Maintained Assets (CEMA) requirement, which is the fund that must be allocated in the bank's financial assets.
-CEMA is set at 8% of the total foreign bank branch office's liability with the minimum of IDR 1trillion.
-CEMA must be issued and paid at the latest on the 6^{th} of each following month.
+As to foreign banks branch offices, they must satisfy Capital Equivalency Maintained Assets (CEMA), which is the fund that must be allocated in the bank's financial assets.
+CEMA is set at a minimum of IDR 10 trillion.

-13. Are there any requirements with respect to the leverage ratio?
+14. Are there any requirements with respect to the leverage ratio?

-Yes, banks are now obliged to meet a mandatory leverage ratio, which should be calculated by comparing core capital against total exposure, as recorded in bank financial statements.
+Yes, banks are obliged to meet a mandatory leverage ratio, which should be calculated by comparing core capital against total exposure, as recorded in bank financial statements.
 The leverage ratio must not, at any time, fall below 3%.
 The leverage ratio must be calculated in Rupiah currency.
 If commercial banks have subsidiaries, the mandatory leverage ratio applies to both banks, either as separate or consolidated entities.
 Commercial banks must also report their fulfillment of the leverage ratio to OJK, which should contain total leverage ratio exposure and leverage ratio calculations.
-The report is made quarterly in March, June, September, and December, with the first report made in March 2020.
+The report is made quarterly in March, June, September, and December.
 This report must also be published on (i) a bank's official website and 1 Indonesian newspaper, announcing the bank's fulfillment of the quarterly reporting requirement.

-14. What liquidity requirements apply?
+15. What liquidity requirements apply?
 Has your jurisdiction implemented the Basel III liquidity requirements, including regarding LCR and NSFR?

 Yes, Indonesia has implemented both Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio NSFR), forming part of bank liquidity risk policy.

-The minimum liquidity coverage ratio required for Indonesian commercial banks is 100%, either individually or consolidated (with its subsidiaries) for 'BUKU 4' and 'BUKU 3' commercial banks (as defined in point 12 above, foreign banks branch offices and foreign banks other than the branch offices).
-As is the case in other jurisdictions, LCR aims to preserve a bank's short-term liquidity stability by ensuring that it has high-quality liquid assets (HQLA) by the estimated total net cash outflows over a 30-day stress scenario.
-Banks must calculate their LCR and submit an LCR report (individually or consolidated) to OJK on a daily, monthly, and quarterly basis.
+The minimum liquidity coverage ratio is now required for banks classified as 'KBMI 2', 'KBMI 3', or 'KBMI 4' and foreign banks ('KBMI' is as defined in point 12 above).

+As is the case in other jurisdictions, LCR aims to preserve a bank's shortterm liquidity stability by ensuring that it has highquality liquid assets (HQLA) by the estimated total net cash outflows over a 30-day stress scenario.
+Banks must calculate their LCR and submit a report (individually or consolidated) that would include its risk and capital report to OJK on a daily, monthly, quarterly, or semesterly, as well as an annual basis, per the newly implemented structured reports of commercial banks under OJK Regulation No. 63/POJK.03/2020 on Commercial Banks Reporting through the OJK Reporting System..